 JA Family Programs offer the opportunity to meet other families who face similar challenges and to get your questions answered by a health professional in a relaxed, non-clinical setting.

 The Arthritis Foundation supports parent-led networking events where families of children with JA can gather to share information and tips while kids get to know each other in a fun, social environment.
 One-on-one parent connections can also be facilitated by the Arthritis Foundation in more remote areas.
-Request information about Parent to Parent programs.
+Contact us if you are interested in meeting another parent/caregiver in your area, or to request information about Parent to Parent programs.

 The Teen Retreat was started specifically for teens, ages 14-18 and in high school, with juvenile arthritis.
 The program seeks to give teens information on self-managing their arthritis at a time when independence, self-reliance and peer pressure become important parts of a teenager’s life.
 The Teen Retreat offers a safe environment for teenagers to get to know one another and grow individually as well.
 We hope that they will increase valuable life skills, such as utilizing public transportation, staying safe in a new city, and the value of connecting with other teenagers who understand personally the challenges that their peers work through daily.
 This discovery and personal growth will assist each of these teens in developing lifelong skills in many aspects of life, including self-management of their disease.

 JA Camps exist to provide education, networking and fun for kids and teens with arthritis, and in some cases, for the whole family!
 Campers take part in activities designed to help them increase self-confidence, improve arthritis self-management, and develop leadership and communication skills all while making new friends who share similar challenges.
 At our family camps, parents/caregivers and siblings get to join in the fun too!

 Visit the JA Camp Event Pages below to learn more about each program.